garykac/clipboard/clipboard.md

 In addition,

+* Make it easier to support alternate permission models.
-* Ease of use.
-Some web apps want to be able to copy to the clipboard without requiring a user gesture.
+   * For example, to enable web apps to copy to the clipboard without requiring a user gesture.
+   * Enable use of the Permissions API or a consent dialog that doesn't block the browser.

 ## Proposal